anilsubediii/adtobsandbstoad/README.md

-JS code with html to convert ad date to bs and viceversa in a form.
-Used Flatpickr for English calendar picker and Nepali date picker(by sajan maharjan) for Nepali calendar picker.
+JS code to convert ad date to bs and viceversa.
+Used Flatpickr for English date picker and Nepali date picker by sajan maharjan.
 Used nepali-date-converter js library by subeshb1 for conversion.